jacquelinegarrahan/nalms-minutes/11_13_20_req_planning.md

 * Ernest: would like to formally close the requirements gathering phase via document control
 * ACTION ITEM (Jackie): Will include priority rankings and break down via engineer / physicist
 * ACTION ITEM (Jackie): Will complete use cases, features, and formatting
-* Permissable to add forward references for requirements subject to resources
+* Greg: Permissible to add forward references for requirements subject to resources

 ## Requirements consensus
 * Hold intermediate review meeting week from Monday